Tethanol/Please-Work-ROBOTC/README.md

 We must also update the Master CPU Firmware. **THE BATTERY MUST BE PLUGGED IN AND TURNED ON!**

-To update this, go to `Robot > Download Firmware > Manually Update Firmware > Master CPU Firmware > Standard File`
+To update this, go to `Robot > Download Firmware > Manually Update Firmware > Master CPU Firmware > Standard File`.
 <img width="811" alt="{DD1CD064-A63A-436E-9B3B-0623BE3078C6}" src="https://github.com/user-attachments/assets/2e92c14c-3d0b-4617-9b0e-db3744ee0a96">

 <details><summary><b> What to do if CPU Master Firmware update fails</b></summary>

 Your controller's CPU is stuck in a bootloader loop.
+You can recognize it is stuck in this state if the GAME LED on the controller is flashing at a consistent rapid pace.
 The original laptop which attempted to download the code will not recognize the controller COM port until the CPU is fixed.
 To fix this you must:

 1. Take the controller to a different laptop with ROBOTC.
 2. Ensure VEX 2.0 Cortex is the platform type